-Did you know that getting affordable health insurance just got a lot easier?
-New federal regulations state that you can keep short-term health insurance for up to one year with the option to renew coverage for up to two years, depending on your state.*
+Finding affordable health insurance is a lot easier than you might realize.
+Short-term medical plans used to be limited to three-month terms, but changes to federal regulations allow you to keep short-term health insurance for up to one year with the option to renew coverage up to two more years, depending on your state.*

-Many Americans who do not want all of the coverage from an Affordable Care Act (ACA) major medical plan are seeking affordable health insurance alternatives.
-If you’re one of them, you should know that short-term health insurance could be for you.
-Short-term health plans have competitively lower monthly premiums, protection from medical emergencies, and now, renewability opportunities.
+Many Americans who do not want all the coverage an Affordable Care Act (ACA)-compliant plan offers are seeking affordable health insurance alternatives.
+If you’re one of them, you should know that short-term health insurance could be a good option for you.
+Short-term health plans offer competitive monthly premiums, benefits for preventive care and medical emergencies, and more flexible renewability opportunities.

 How Long Does Short-Term Health Insurance Last?

-Vera Health provides access to affordable, renewable short-term health insurance in various states.
-Depending on the state in which you purchase your plan, you can keep your short-term health coverage for up to one year. * Then, you can renew your plan up to two additional times, resulting in three years of affordable short-term health insurance.
-Is that longer than you thought?
+Depending on the state in which you purchase your plan, you can generally keep your short-term health coverage for up to one year* and have the option to renew your plan up to two times in 39 states and the District of Columbia.
+That’s up to three years of affordable short-term health insurance.
+Longer than you thought?

-Vera Health currently offers short-term health insurance in the following states:
+Vera Health currently offers short-term health insurance plans in 16 states:

 - North Carolina